-Living in seasonal climates means that at the end of a long summer, it's time to winterize your pool.
+Living in a cooler seasonal climate means that at the end of a long summer, it's time to winterize your pool.
 The air gets colder, and you can no longer enjoy the pool the way you did in the summer.
 One of the many steps in closing your pool is draining the water.
 The amount of water you drain from the pool will depend on the type of pool you own.

 Partially draining the water from your swimming pool allows you to disconnect the filter from the pool without the water spilling from the filter connections.
 The water must also be partially drained to protect components such as the skimmer and return jet from freezing and expanding in winter's frozen temperatures.
-Once you've drained the water, place an airtight rubber plug in the return jet and attach a skimmer plate inside the pool on the skimmer opening.
+Once you've drained the water, place an airtight rubber plug in the return jet, and attach a skimmer plate inside the pool on the skimmer opening.

-If you have an above-ground pool with a vinyl pool liner, drain the pool 1 inch below the bottom of the skimmer mouth.
-It's acceptable to drain the pool a few more inches for areas that get heavy precipitation during the winter months.
-Some pool professionals even suggest draining the water as much as 6 inches below the skimmer, which would most likely reach the bottom of the pool's return jet.
+If you have an above-ground pool with a vinyl pool liner, drain the pool to about 1 inch below the bottom of the skimmer mouth.
+It's acceptable to drain the pool a few more inches below that if you live in an area that gets heavy precipitation during the winter months.
+Some pool professionals even suggest draining the water to as much as 6 inches below the skimmer — about the level of the bottom of the pool's return jet.
 The return jet is usually installed a few inches below the pool skimmer.

 In-ground pool draining requirements are similar to those of their above-ground counterparts.
 Drain the water down to no more than 6 inches from the bottom of the skimmer if you plan to use a standard floating winter cover.
 Use your pool filter, switched to the "Drain" setting, to empty the pool water.
 Attach a pool hose to the end of the filter opening that leads to your yard's drain to avoid flooding.
 This will allow you to turn off the filter and drain the pool slowly through the filter.